ataylor89/Math2025/sciencequestions/readme.md

 Inspired by this riff, inspired by Avatar, inspired by Tolstoy, we are going to proceed with answering some of the most important questions, like, "Why does it rain?" and "Why is the sky blue?" and "Why is a sunset red?"

 The answers are provided in this folder.
-I will create a questions.txt file and an answers.txt file.
+I will create a questions.md file and an answers.md file.